 ARTICLE 2 COMMUNITY COORDINATION GROUP

 2.1 Formation and Purpose of CCG.
-The CCG is hereby formed, and shall operate in accordance with the terms set forth below, to provide guidance and advice, advice, and if expressly specified in this Agreement, approvals, to the IETF Trust regarding the stewardship of the IANA Intellectual Property.
+The CCG is hereby formed, and shall operate in accordance with the terms set forth below, to provide guidance and advice, and advice , to the IETF Trust regarding the stewardship of the IANA Intellectual Property.

+Reasons for deletion

+Guidance and advice are entirely diofferent from approval .
+If the term approval is used then we need to specify the threshold , unanimous, suiper majority or simple majority.

 2.2 Composition of CCG.
 The CCG shall be comprised of nine (9) individuals, three (3) appointed by each of the Operational Communities (such nine (9) individuals, the “CCG Representatives”).
 The initial CCG Representatives are set forth in Exhibit B. Each Operational Community shall have the right to change any of its CCG Representatives upon written notice to the other Operational Communities and the IETF Trust.
 An Operational Community may remove or